niekardo/niekardo/README.md

 ## A Bit About Me
 - 🐈 I have two cats but they live with my mum. :(
 - 🎸 I play a little bit of guitar.
-- 🎮 Obviously I love video gaming (especially Overwatch, even if i suck lol)
+- 🎮 Obviously I love video gaming (especially Overwatch, even if i suck lol).
-- 📖 Sometimes I enjoy reading but I have a hard time staying concentrated
+- 📖 Sometimes I enjoy reading but I have a hard time staying concentrated.

 <!--
 **niekardo/niekardo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.